 The First Thing You Need is a Camera

-I have personally used a Sony DVD camera to film all of my sons videos.
+I have personally used a Sony DVD camera and my personal phone to film all of my sons videos.
 Take a look at these sites:

 Some of these videos are taken on a tri-pod and some are hand held.
 In any case, you can get a camera that does the job for less than $300.